Click here to read about our 2015 Raffle Calendar!

 Most islanders are looking forward to a little vacation time in between making plans and hiring employees for next season.
 And, of course, if it’s cold this winter many are looking forward to ice fishing for perch and walleye.

 You can start planning your 2015 visit to Put-in-Bay (South Bass Island) and Middle Bass Island now by clicking on the 2015 Calendar of Events and our online 2015 Island Guide.
 The printed guide is currently in production and will be available in January.

-Put-in-Bay’s (Put in Bay) Island Visitor Guide & Vacation Planner for 2015, produced by the Put-in-Bay (Put in Bay) Chamber of Commerce & Visitor Bureau that represents 160 Put in Bay (Put-in-Bay) businesses, will be available for download in early January 2015.
-You can still download our 2014 Island Visitor Guide from our website by clicking the link above.
+Put-in-Bay’s (Put in Bay) Island Visitor Guide & Vacation Planner for 2015, produced by the Put-in-Bay (Put in Bay) Chamber of Commerce & Visitor Bureau that represents 160 Put in Bay (Put-in-Bay) businesses, is available for download now.
+You can still download our 2015 Island Visitor Guide from our website by clicking the link above.